 Clear out a small area in a wardrobe in the room or use an empty hanging rail to allow guests to hang up their clothes.
 You can also clear out a drawer in a chest of drawers for them to keep their things so they aren’t having to live out of a suitcase.
 Just be sure to let your guests know they are available for their use!

-It’s also a good idea to leave a small tray or bowl on the bedside table or a small side table near the bed for your guests to place any jewellery they may remove at night so that it doesn’t get lost.
+It’s also a good idea to leave a small tray or bowl on the bedside table, chest of drawers or small side table near the bed for your guests to place any jewellery they may remove at night so that it doesn’t get lost.

 Leave a pitcher or carafe of water and clean glasses in their room as well and be sure to change the water each day of their stay.
 If you want to go the extra mile, you can include a small kettle in their room with a few mugs, tea bags or instant coffee and UHT milk – or, show them where in the kitchen they can grab these items easily and let them know they can help themselves.